 Since then, Donna has been a key team member in providing training and support to the Care for Newcomer Children community.
 She is also co-author of the Resource Guide for LINC Childminding Programs, Summer Program Guide for Children New to Canada, and Making a Difference: The Community Response to Working with Newcomer Families.

-Heather is the primary author of The Resilience Guide: Strategies for Responding to Trauma in Refugee Children, and Care for Newcomer Children: A Step-by-Step Guide for New Programs.
-She is also co-author of Caring for Syrian Refugee Children: A Program Guide to Welcoming Young Children and Their Families.
+As part of the CMAS team, Heather has led the development of a multilingual newcomer parent resource series and is the primary author of The Resilience Guide: Strategies for Responding to Trauma in Refugee Children, and Care for Newcomer Children: A Step-by-Step Guide for New Programs.
+She is also co-author of Caring for Syrian Refugee Children: A Program Guide for Welcoming Young Children and Their Families.

 Helen Crouch has been in the field of early childhood education for over thirty five years, and a member of the CMAS team since 2007.
 She has worked with Service Providing Organizations in British Columbia, Alberta, Manitoba, Nova Scotia and Ontario.
 She was part of the project team that successfully developed the CNC program, the Implementation and Risk Review processes and the CNC Assessment process.